 Description of the technology.

 The backbone of the proposed CNN filtering method is shown in Fig. 6.
 To increase the receptive filed and reduce the complexity, the proposed method contains a convolutional layer with a stride of 2 at the beginning.
 After passing through this layer, the spatial resolution of feature maps reduces to the half of the input size in both horizontal and vertical direction.
 The feature maps output from the first convolutional layer then go through several sequentially stacked residual blocks.
-The last convolutional layer takes the feature maps from the last residual block as an input and produces 4 feature maps of N×N. Finally, a shuffle layer is adopted to generate the filter image whose spatial resolution is the same as the Input to the CNN, i.e. 2N×2N.
+The last convolutional layer takes the feature maps from the last residual block as an input and produces 4 feature maps of N×N. Finally, a shuffle layer is adopted to generate the filter image whose spatial resolution is the same as the Input to the CNN, i.e. 2N××2N.
 Other details related to the network architecture are illustrated as below: